top of page

 oil for home cleaning

 Olive oil as a leather cleaner, conditioner, as well as a vinyl shiner and protector is a very effective alternative to nut oils, jojoba or beeswax.
 Remember that you don’t want to use any abrasive materials on these kinds of surfaces either; you may have a vinyl benchtop area or vintage furniture that has become dull and aged, olive oil will go a very long way to getting it looking closer to what it should!
-Even small scratches can be remedied with this method.
-Mix equal parts olive oil and vinegar or lemon juice in a small bowl or container.
-Use a soft cloth (preferably cotton), or microfiber to apply the mixture to leather or vinyl furniture and accessories, making sure to apply the mixture in the direction of the ‘grain’ of the leather or in very light circular motions.
-Once the mixture has been applied, wipe away any excess with a clean cloth and buff the surface to a shine.
+Even small scuffs can be remedied with this method.
+Use the tiniest amount of oil, neat, dabbed onto a a soft cloth (preferably cotton), or microfiber, then apply to leather or vinyl furniture, making sure to gently move in the direction of the ‘grain’ of the leather or in very light circular motions.
+Once applied, wipe away any excess with a dry cloth and buff to a shine.

 5. Cast Iron Pots and Pans: